rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-audio_L3_Low-Level_TestSpecification.md

 This document describes the L3 Test Procedure for the Device Settings Audio module.

-## Definitions

-- `ut-core` \- Common Testing Framework [ut-core](https://github.com/rdkcentral/ut-core), which wraps a open-source framework that can be expanded to the requirements for future framework.
-- `user` \- Refers to either human or the test automation framework like `RAFT`

 ## References

 - dsAudio HAL Interface - [dsAudio.h](https://github.com/rdkcentral/rdk-halif-device_settings/blob/main/include/dsAudio.h)